If you would like more information about any of the following groups, or to join – please contact the office on (03) 348 5653.

 The walkers meet twice a week – Mondays at 9.30 am and Thursdays at 1.30 pm.
 A list of places to meet and walk is circulated to those interested.

-On the 4th Sunday of each month, the orchestra will have the opportunity to play for the 11.00 am Family Holy Communion Service in the Bowden Hall.
+On the 4th Sunday of each month, the orchestra will have the opportunity to play for the 11:00 am Family Church service in the Bowden Hall.

 As this is a community service, there is no membership fee.